kelvgooding/kelvgooding/README.md

 I also enjoy managing infratursutre and VM's, and achieve this by mainly using the following tools:

-- Linux
+- Linux (Ubuntu & RHEL)
+- Docker
+- Ansible
 - AWS (Amazon Web Services)
-- Ansible
 - Terraform
-- Docker

 Please feel free to take a look at my public projects, which can be found in the Repositories.
 Any feedback on work is more than welcome.